SUNNYTREE-LAB/Fusion_PV_Mapping/README.md

-# Fusion PV Mapping
-📢 <font size=3>**Our code and product will be made publicly available once the paper is accepted**</font>
-The official code of paper: **Global high-resolution mapping of photovoltaic power plants from 2019 to 2025 using unsupervised index-based multi-source data fusion method**
+<h1 align="center"> Global high-resolution mapping of photovoltaic power plants from 2019 to 2025 using unsupervised index-based multi-source data fusion method </h1>

+## 🗓️ TODO
+- [ ] Release code and product once the paper is accepted.
+- [x] **[2025.09.18]** We establish homepage of this paper

+## 📖 Abstract
-✨**Abstract:** This paper develop an efficient framework for global PV mapping that integrates the proposed adaptive normalized difference photovoltaic index
-(ANDPI) with a multi-source data fusion algorithm to extract accurate contours of PV power plants from Sentinel-2 imagery.
+This paper develop an efficient framework for global PV mapping that integrates the proposed adaptive normalized difference photovoltaic index (ANDPI) with a multi-source data fusion algorithm to extract accurate contours of PV power plants from Sentinel-2 imagery.
 We generate the global mapping product of PV power plants at 10 m resolution from 2019 to 2025Q2.
 ## 🏆Mapping Product
 Our mapping product will be publicly available on [Zenodo]()